 One of the standout tracks, “Paper Thin”, was supposedly inspired by the Japanese ethos of wabi-sabi — accepting imperfections, basically.
 It’s a nice sentiment, but I’m not sure how much Lianne La Havas really commits to it.
 Outside the grainy, almost demo-like “Paper Thin”, the album is hardly rough and ready.
 Then again, Lianne La Havas embracing her sonic imperfections is like Arnold Schwarzenegger being body positive.
 There aren’t an awful lot of blemishes to forgive themselves for.

 Five years later it doesn’t seem like much has changed.
 La Havas has released luscious, soulful, not-terribly-memorable rhythm and blues, most people seem to love it, and we’re left thinking she’s capable of so much more.
 So it goes.
-Listen to Stewart Lee’s favourite albums from the ‘80s if you want some proper wabi-sabi music.6 10
+Listen to Stewart Lee’s favourite albums from the ‘80s for some proper wabi-sabi music.

 Lianne La Havas’ self-titled return, five years after Blood, was a welcome announcement.
 Having enjoyed her previous material and her enthralling live performances, she joins the list of excellent artists making this year a touch more positive.

 There’s a new sound here.
 Opening with intent, “Bittersweet” is a bold, lush groove that sits back and leaves centre stage open for La Havas’ vocals.
 Instrumentation nurtures a nod of the head, backing vocals complement proceedings perfectly, while the vocal line grows from silky smooth to soaring and powerful.
 The track certainly invites the listener in.